magdalena-trivina/goethe-zertifikat-b2-wortliste/README.md

 ## ✨ Overview
 - 📚 These are learning resources that help me prepare for the **Goethe B2 exam**.
 - 🗂️ It’s a list of vocabularies I gathered from several great sources.
-- ⚡ It contains **more than 1000 words!** — perfect for speeding up your learning process.
+- ⚡ It contains **more than 2000 words!** — perfect for taking your learning to the next level!
 - 🐍 A **Python script** is also available to generate MP3 files, so you can **listen to the vocabularies like a podcast**. 🎶

 ---